 That being said, you might have noticed I am on a water purification kick.
 Some of that is that I have noticed the amount of water I have been using on livestock and gardening, some is that I realize its impossible to store water for an extended period due to space and weight issues, and the third is that I ended a preparedness tier with my Calcium hypochlorite prep (The ability to disinfect approx 50k gallons of water), and it is easiest to start the next tier on water since that’s what I have been researching lately.

 Today’s project is a device used to create a practically inexhaustible supply of the same disinfecting solution as the calcium hypochlorite makes.
 You might ask why I went through the trouble of buying the HTH pool shock if I had planned all along to make a device that does the same thing, especially considering the storage considerations of the corrosive chemical.
 Well, the pool shock is does not need an energy input to work, I cannot break it, and I bought a lifetime supply for under $25.00.

-The Chlorine Producing Unit (CPU) I am about to show you works very well, but it requires 12 volt electric input, uses expensive and technologically advanced electrodes and cost a little over twice as much to make.
+The DIY Chlorine Generator for Water Purification is also called a Chlorine Producing Unit (CPU) I am about to show you works very well, but it requires 12 volt electric input, uses expensive and technologically advanced electrodes and cost a little over twice as much to make.

 I have found that American missionaries that work in the third world are an excellent supply of information in what some call “appropriate technology” This is people centered, small scale, labor intensive, energy efficient, environmentally sound devices and processed.
 It’s a lot like “Macgyverisms” from my favorite 80’s TV show.
 He had advanced knowledge and primitive supplies and was able to cobble together 1900’s level tech with modern scientific principles.